esiegmann/Integration_Roadmaps/docs/source/tasks/ACCESS_Allocation_Policies_v1.md

 ## Summary

 Resource Providers will need to have proper representation for Allocation questions, reviewing RP requests and provide guidance to both ACCESS Allocations staff and review panels.
+This document details required Integration Instructions, Operating Instructions, Contact Information, and other Helpful Resources for RPs functioning as Allocations Contacts.

 ## Prerequisite tasks